Best 26″ mountain bikes for kids

 Buy if: They’re new to mountain biking and you don’t want to spend a lot

-Being the cheapest bike in this list doesn’t make it bad by any means, in fact we’re incredibly impressed with the value for money B’Twin offers in the Rockrider ST 500 26 mountain bike.
+Being the cheapest bike in this list doesn’t make it bad by any means, in fact we’re incredibly impressed with the value for money the B’Twin Rockrider ST 500 26 mountain bike offers.
 Naturally, in order to keep the price down, many of its components are unbranded, and you do get V-brakes instead of disc brakes.

 However the bike itself is very well made, its components are all child-friendly and considered, and it would make the perfect mountain bike for a beginner or anyone with a tight budget.